Probing exotic long-lived particles from the prompt side using the CONTUR method: Constraints on heavy, long-lived dark photon models

-The results of the \textsc{Contur} study are presented in Figure~\ref{fig:Zd-results} as a function of $c\tau$ and cross-section times branching fraction, for the case where the mediator mass is 600 GeV and the dark photon mass is 400 GeV.
+In this figure, the three exclusion regimes can be seen clearly.
 For low lifetimes, the model can be excluded down to the 0.01~pb level, exploiting measurements of the four-lepton invariant mass and dilepton+jets measurements.
-The sensitivity starts to decrease for $c\tau$ values around 10~cm, in a way that is complementary to the ATLAS search programme.
+The sensitivity starts to decrease for $c\tau$ values around 1~cm, in a way that is complementary to the ATLAS search programme.
+In the middle lifetime regime, the sensitivity degrades since many particles decay within the detector volume and hence the events are ignored.
+However, at higher lifetimes, once the LLPs start to decay chiefly outside of the detector, sensitivity is regained: indeed, in such cases the presence of the LLP can be inferred from a recoil-induced bump in the transverse momentum spectrum of the associated $Z$ boson.
+This long-lifetime sensitivity is independent of $c\tau$ and of the decay mode of the LLP.
 The red dotted line indicates the sensitivity that could be obtained if the measurements were repeated at the high-luminosity LHC, with constraints down to 0.001~pb possible.
 Figure~\ref{fig:Zd-results} also shows an example of a histogram from the four-lepton invariant mass measurement~\cite{ATLAS:2021kog}, where the invariant mass of the second lepton pair further away from the $Z$ boson mass shows a large excess compared with the measured data.
 So, this model can be excluded by the fact that the dark photon can delay leptonically sufficiently often that it would lead to differences in this spectrum beyond what was measured by ATLAS.

 A comparison of the \textsc{Contur} results for various mass hypotheses against the results obtained by ATLAS in direct searches can be seen in Figure~\ref{fig:Zd-results-summary}.
-In this model, the \textsc{Contur} results are complementary to the direct searches, effectively ruling out a region not covered by the search programme at a comparable cross-section.
+In this model, the \textsc{Contur} results are complementary to the direct searches, effectively ruling out a region not yet covered by the search programme at a comparable cross-section.
 Further, measurements at the HL-LHC could even eventually exclude the region covered by the direct searches.
+Hence, it could be concluded that no direct searches are needed for this model in the very low and very high lifetime regimes.